burberius/eve-esi/README.md

 **Note:** The state should be some secret to prevent XRSF, please read: http://www.thread-safe.com/2014/05/the-correct-use-of-state-parameter-in.html

+## ApiException: Bad Gateway
+The exception *net.troja.eve.esi.ApiException: Bad Gateway* happens in the ESI on occasion, there's not much you can do on the client side except be prepared to handle it (e.g. retry).
+Some endpoints are more notorious for this than others.
+For example, the corporate contracts API regularly has this issue.

+On a typical day in EveKit, one of my sync nodes makes about 500K requests across various API endpoints.
+About 2000 of those calls result in errors, and about a third of those errors are 502 (bad gateway).
+It's just something you have to be prepared to deal with.

 ## Tests with authorization
 To run the tests that use authorization you need to have some environment variables set, this information should not be published: